Best Enrichment Classes by Age: What to Enrol Your Child In (Singapore)

 What to Skip

-- Flash card programmes and "baby genius" classes — there is no credible evidence these accelerate development
+- Flash card programmes and "baby genius" classes — no credible evidence these do anything

 - Academic-focused programmes — completely unnecessary before age 2

-- Multiple classes per week — one activity is more than enough
+- Multiple classes per week — one activity is more than enough.
+Your baby doesn't need a busier schedule than you.

 Ages 2-3: Exploration Phase